samujjal143/design-pattern/README.md

    can be done even if the modifiable set of objects is unknown beforehand or changes dynamically at runtime.
    - By using this pattern, we will be applying the Open Closed Principle as we can introduce new subscriber classes without having to change the publisher's code, and vice versa if there's a publisher interface.

+5. STATE
+   - The STATE pattern is a behavioral design pattern that allows an object alter its behavior when its internal state changes.
+This allows us to avoid primitive if-else statements and extract each logic to a separate classes and let the context delegate the behavior to the corresponding state class.
+   - By following the STATE pattern, we will be applying the Single Responsibility and the Open Closed Principles because each state is now organized in a separate class, and we have the ability to introduce new states without changing existing state classes or the context.